XxDaniel-AlzatexX/Proxy-server/README.md

 # Servidor-Proxy
-Proyecto realizado en el 2022.
-Consiste en un servidor proxy realizado en Java que hace uso de IPv4.
+Project carried out in 2022.
+It consists of a proxy server made in Java that makes use of IPv4.
+Project already finished.